Health care in France

 The French health care system is one of universal health care largely financed by government national health insurance.
-In its 2000 assessment of world health care systems, the World Health Organization found that France provided the "best overall health care" in the world.
 In 2017, France spent 11.3% of GDP on health care, or US$5,370 per capita, a figure higher than the average spent by rich countries (OECD average is 8.8%, 2017), though similar to Germany (10.6%) and Canada (10%), but much less than in the US (17.1%, 2018).
-Approximately 77% of health expenditures are covered by government funded agencies.
+Approximately 77% of health expenditures are covered by government-funded agencies.

 Most general physicians are in private practice but draw their income from the public insurance funds.
 These funds, unlike their German counterparts, have never gained self-management responsibility.
 Instead, the government has taken responsibility for the financial and operational management of health insurance (by setting premium levels related to income and determining the prices of goods and services refunded).
 The French government generally refunds patients 70% of most health care costs, and 100% in case of costly or long-term ailments.
 Supplemental coverage may be bought from private insurers, most of them nonprofit, mutual insurers.
 Until 2000, coverage was restricted to those who contributed to social security (generally, workers or retirees), excluding some poor segments of the population.
 The government of Lionel Jospin put into place universal health coverage and extended the coverage to all those legally resident in France.
 Only about 3.7% of hospital treatment costs are reimbursed through private insurance, but a much higher share of the cost of spectacles and prostheses (21.9%), drugs (18.6%) and dental care (35.9%) (figures from the year 2000).
 There are public hospitals, non-profit independent hospitals (which are linked to the public system), as well as private for-profit hospitals.